UCR-Library-Honors-Ignition-Seminar/week-05-writing-as-code/INSTRUCTIONS-TRACERY.md

 Go to [tracery.io/editor](http://tracery.io/editor/) — no account needed.

 You will see a text editor on the left and a generated output on the right.
 The editor starts with a sample grammar.
-Click **"Generate"** a few times to see how it produces different outputs from the same rules.
+Click **"Reroll"** a few times to see how it produces different outputs from the same rules.

 ---